-fish parts and shapes
+fish parts

 Note that the young (juvenile) of some fish species like the batfish and sweetlips may look different from the adults.
 Some fishes also mimic other species, like the bluestriped fangtooth blenny mimicking the cleaner wrasse, which make identification more difficult.